-- Choose an auna record player to rediscover the magic of your vinyls
+- Record player - Discover the magic of your vinyl collection

-- Choosing your record player.
-A quick look at the main features.
+- Record player for sale - A quick look at the main features.

 - Vintage record player - antique charm for an always up-to-date sound

-The turntable models you can fiund in auna's online shop are characterized by extreme attention to detail, excellent build quality, and an extremely affordable price.
-Using one of our record players, designed to work independently as portable turntables or to be connected to an hi fi system, you can rediscover the warm sound of your vinyl, for relaxing listening at home or at parties and other events.
+Our turntable models are characterized by extreme attention to detail and excellent build quality.
+Our record players are designed to work independently as portable record players or to be connected to an hi fi system.
+Using one of our turntable record players, you can rediscover the warm sound of your vinyl.

 Bases, plate and motor

 Regardless of the material used for the base of the turntable, you will find low rubber feet at the bottom.
 So the turntable is firmly supported on the surface.

 As a general rule, the heavier it is, the better, as it will be more stable.
 And offer so more capacity to absorb vibrations.
 The mechanism of the turntables allows us to classify the turntables in:

 - direct drive record players when the plate shaft is connected directly to the motor.
 In this case, start-up times are shorter, and greater stability in the speed of rotation of the disc is achieved.
 Turntables with this type of drive are mainly used as DJ turntables.
 Because they are suitable for special techniques such as "scratching".
 They have a higher price but are the most recommended for intensive use.
 As they have no mechanical parts, their deterioration is lower, they are quieter and offer more uniform movement.

 - belt drive record players when the motor is connected to a belt which in turn makes the plate rotate.
 The belt acts as a shock absorber.
 It is reducing the vibrations produced by the motor, ensuring that the arm and the needle do not vibrate.
 Thus allowing for a cleaner sound.
 They are cheaper to manufacture, require more time to reach the nominal speed and tend to suffer greater deterioration over time.